 2. Imparts skill and knowledge required.

-The district nurse should be and is a teacher par excellence.
+The district nurse should be and is a teacher 'par excellence'.
 Although it is known that district nurses teach by example, he/she must now take on the teaching role as a deliberate act.
 Consequently, teaching methods must be learned and then passed on to other staff, patients, their relatives, as well as special groups and organisations.
-The ability to adapt methods and approach according to the cultural. emotional. client's physical differences is important.
+The ability to adapt methods and approach according to the client's cultural, emotional, and physical differences is important to acquire.

-3. Skilled in communications including establishing and maintaining good relationships and co-ordination of appropriate services.
+- 3. Skilled in communications including establishing and maintaining good relationships and co-ordination of appropriate services.

 We felt that with appropriate education the district nurse could exhibit high qualities of leadership.
 The idea that the district nurse is the doer while the other professional staff in the primary health care team are seen as the articulate debaters dies hard.
-We saw it as essential that all district nurses are able and willing to take the lead as appropriate within the team, especially in the field of clinical nursing care.

-4. To understand management and organisation principles . . .
+We saw it as essential that all district nurses are able and willing to take the lead as appropriate within the team, especially in the field of clinical nursing care. - 4.
+To understand management and organisation principles ....

 To complete the new education of the district nurse there must be a real appreciation of basic management and organisational principles properly adapted and interpreted in community health terms.
-It must also be relevant to the role and function as described in the report.
-Lastly, the district nurse is admirably placed to recognise new trends in illness and treatment but needs training to perceive, evaluate and take action.
+It must also be relevant to the role and function as described in the Report.
+Lastly, the district nurse is admirably placed to recognise new trends in illness and treatment but needs training to perceive, evaluate and take appropriate action.

-Entry requirements
+Entry Requirements

 We realised that the new course would make intellectual demands on the nurse so that some evidence of formal education would be required.
-Five O level passes we thought was a very reasonable standard, together with a waiver clause for those nurses who could prove alternative evidence of achievement such as further training.
+Five O'level passes we thought was a very reasonable standard, together with a waiver clause for those nurses who could prove alternative evidence of achievement such as further training.

-Length
+Length of Course

 Given the outline curriculum, we could have planned an academic year of education and experience with ease.
-Wishing to be practical, we eventually proposed a compromise in two parts:
+Wishing to be practical, we eventually proposed a compromise in two parts:-

-1. Six months' integrated programme of theory and practice planned by the education centre on a ratio of two-thirds theory/one-third practice.

-2. Three months' practical experience under the supervision of a nursing officer (district nursing).
+- a) 6 months integrated programme of theory and practice planned by the education centre on a ratio of two-thirds theory/one-third practice. - b) 3 months practical experience under the supervision of a Nursing Officer (District Nursing).

-At this stage, I feel I must say that the working party, knowing it was outside its terms of reference, felt constrained to recommend that (because of the need to give a more demanding course to meet the requirements of patients) all existing untrained district nurses be given the opportunity to take this new course without the O level requirement within a period of five years.
-Further, from the date of acceptance of the report, we recommended that the Minister of State prohibit the employment of unqualified district nurses in any new or existing posts as they became vacant.
+At this stage, I feel I must say that the Working Party, knowing it was outside its terms of reference, felt constrained to recommend that (because of the need to give a more demanding course to meet the requirements of patients) all existing untrained district nurses be given the opportunity to take this new course without the O'level requirement within a period of five years.
+Further, from the date of acceptance of the Report, we recommended that the Minister of State prohibit the employment of unqualified district nurses in any new or existing posts as they became vacant.
 This would have meant that after the initial five years, only a small number of untrained district nurses on a personal basis would have continued to practise and district nursing would have achieved a mandatory training status.

-Had the Panel been in a position to consider another recommendation of the working party then means could have been found of allowing registered nurses to undertake limited duties under the direct supervision of a trained district nurse.
-We suggested that a further working party be given the task of considering the introduction of the grade of staff nurse into the community and at the same time review the education and training of the SEN in the community.
+Should the Panel have been in a position to consider another recommendation of the Working Party then means could have been found of allowing registered nurses to undertake limited duties under the direct supervision of a trained district nurse.
+We suggested that a further working party may be given the task of considering the introduction of the grade of staff nurse into the community and at the same time review the education and training of the state enrolled nurse in the community.

-Exam procedure
+Examination procedure